 The terms for the remainder of the loan are:

 - Guarantee: The SBA will continue to guarantee the loans

 - Repayment term: Up to 2 years from the forgiveness date

-Below you’ll find information about SBA Disaster Loans, grants, and tax changes introduced by the CARES Act.
-This is a separate loan from the Payroll Protection Program.
+Below, you’ll find information about SBA Disaster Loans, grants, and tax changes introduced by the CARES Act.
+This is a separate loan from the PPP.
 If you would like to start an application with an experienced SBA lender, consider Lendio.
-The entire Paycheck Protection Program Loan application is available online immediately.
+The entire PPP Loan application is available online immediately.